 - Your hips and shoulders should now be at the same level

-- You will feel the tension on your hamstrings
+- You will feel the stretch in your hamstrings

 - Keep your body tight

-- And keep your back neutral and flat, as if it is solid plank of wood
+- And keep your back neutral and flat, as if it is a solid plank of wood

 - Lift the weight using the power of your back

-Watch this video from Scott Herman Fitness on how to barbell stiff-leg deadlift:
+Watch this video from Scott Herman on how to barbell stiff-leg deadlift:

 The most important concept to understand is that these three deadlift variations have different purposes: